The Lost Elms

 then they started dying.

-The Lost Elms is a love letter to our vanished elms – the story of how we have nearly lost them all, and the long, slow fight back.
-It tells the gripping story of the scientists desperately trying to halt the disease’s relentless progress, and demonstrates the deadly effect globalisation can have on the environment, the threat of climate change, the importance of biosecurity and the intricate ways in which trees are interlinked with other species.
-Woven throughout is a lyrical look at the elm’s central place in our history, culture and folklore – the elm features heavily in Greek, Celtic, Japanese, Germanic and Scandinavian mythology; as the ‘Liberty Tree’ it played a symbolic role in both the American and French Revolutions; and since ancient times the elm has held associations with death and the supernatural.
+The Lost Elms is a love letter to our nearly vanished elms and a rallying cry for their long, slow fight back.
+It tells the gripping story of the scientists desperately trying to halt the disease’s relentless progress, and shares the latest research uncovering the intricate links between elms and other species.
+Woven throughout is a deeply lyrical look at the tree’s central place in our history, mythology, poetry and folklore.

 Publisher Review